'I Wouldn't Change My Decision' – Ronan O'Gara On Infamous 2009 Lions Tour

 “But I wouldn’t change my decision”.

-O’Gara revealed that not starting the first Test had been “painful” and argued that after Ireland’s Grand Slam success, he would have been chosen had their been more Irish coaches with the Lions that year.
+O’Gara revealed that not starting the first Test had been “painful” and argued that after Ireland’s Grand Slam success, he would have been chosen if there were more Irish coaches with the Lions that year.

 Given that the side had fallen to a five-point loss in the opening clash against the Springboks, O’Gara thought he might be selected to start for the second game.
 However, he was once again named on the bench and was introduced in place of Jamie Roberts with 12 minutes remaining.